MBusto4/googleDocs-clone/README.md

 ## Installation

-- To install all dependencies: `npm run install`
+- To install all dependencies: `npm install`
 - cd into the directory of google-docs-clone
 - To Run App!: `npm run dev`
 - Then just visit https://localhost:3000